-Here are a few more examples with textures added some of the shots from the same photoshoot.
+Here are a few more examples with textures added some my shots.

-And in this 2nd example I used a blend mode of Linear Dodge:
+In this 2nd example I used a blend mode of Color Dodge:

 Now you can go and play around with textures in your photos!
 Don’t be afraid to try multiple variations to get to the result you want.
 Don’t hesitate to also try adding multiple textures in the same photo, to layer-in the effects.

 🌄 Image info:

 - Shutter speed: 1/25s

 - Aperture: f/8

 Hey there! 👋